AnupSharma12/AuvroAI/README.md

 ## Optimization

-This pass focused on reducing startup cost, cutting allocation churn in the chat pipeline, trimming the dependency graph, and shrinking the release binary without changing the app's core behavior.
+This pass focused on reducing startup cost, cutting allocation churn in the chat pipeline, trimming the dependency graph, and shrinking the release binary without changing behavior.

 ### What Changed

-- Technique 1 added an application-level response cache so repeated prompts return immediately instead of recomputing a response.
+- Added an application-level response cache so repeated prompts return immediately.
-- Technique 2 moved session history and model metadata loading behind user actions, which reduced cold-start work.
+- Moved session history and model metadata loading behind user actions, cutting cold-start work.
-- Technique 3 reduced allocation pressure in the streaming path by reusing buffers and switching immutable chat payload data to shared `Arc<str>` values.
+- Reduced allocation pressure in the streaming path by reusing buffers and switching immutable chat payload data to shared `Arc<str>` values.
-- Technique 4 removed unused dependencies and disabled unnecessary default features to simplify the build graph.
+- Removed unused dependencies and disabled unnecessary default features to simplify the build graph.
-- Technique 5 tightened the release profile with thin LTO, single codegen units, symbol stripping, and `panic = "abort"`.
+- Tightened the release profile with thin LTO, single codegen units, symbol stripping, and `panic = "abort"`.

 ### Implementation Notes